LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Ethereum-Sepolia-Testnet-Jobs.md

 #### 3. **Apply the JSON path**:

-After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`json,data,0,2;json,data,1,0;json,data,2,1`).After applying the provided path, which contains 3 separate (;-delimited) JSON paths, we get the following array:
+After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`json,data,0,2;json,data,1,0;json,data,2,1`), which contains 3 separate (`;`-delimited) JSON paths.
+After applying the provided path parameter, we get the following array:

 ```
 [-54.47,89.89,983.89]